 This year’s Movember campaign is tackling the issue head on.
 By raising awareness of mental ill health in men, the hope is that alongside growing their Mos this year, Bros will remove their own masks and start to talk about how they are feeling.
 This is the first step to change.
 The aim is to encourage boys and men to build strong social connections where they feel comfortable to talk openly about their feelings, without the fear of stigma and judgement.

 Raising awareness of some of the symptoms of mental ill health is also important.
-Alongside feelings of low mood, loss of pleasure and exhaustion, men also struggle with irritability, anger and aggression which can lead to loss of control and risk-taking behaviours.
+Alongside feelings of low mood, loss of pleasure and exhaustion, men also struggle with irritability, anger and aggression.
+This can lead to loss of control and risk-taking behaviours.

-Turning to prevention, by taking simple steps we can all look after our mental health: getting a good night’s sleep, eating healthily and regular exercise are not just good for our physical health, they are also important for our mental wellbeing.
+Turning to prevention, by taking simple steps we can all look after our mental health.
+Getting a good night’s sleep, eating healthily and regular exercise are good for our physical health, and important for our mental wellbeing.
 Taking time to switch off, listen to music or having fun with our friends is good too.
 But what is most important is to ask someone for help when we do not feel well.
 This might be having a chat with a friend or calling a helpline if you do not know who to speak to.
 In Switzerland, The Outstretched Hand (143) is a 24 hour helpline that offers support in English as well as German, French and Italian.

 Dr Michelle Wright and I are also getting involved this Movember.
 We are running our second HealthFirst free webinar on mental health and will be joined by an expert panel.
 We will be discussing how wearing a mask is impacting men’s mental health, not just from the COVID-19 perspective and the mental health pandemic this has ‘unmasked’, but also the mask so many men wear when it comes to being open about their mental health.